Сегодня поговорим о тестировании.

 end;

-4. On the second click we have to move the figure to which we’ve got.
 To begin with, let’s introduce a factory method responsible for figure constructing (the list of the figures is required so that TmsMover could call all the figures drawn within the current diagram).

 class function TmsShape.Make(const aStartPoint: TPointF; aListWithOtherShapes: TmsShapeList): TmsShape;